 change SMI from a benefit to an interest-bearing loan, secured against the

-included in the Welfare Reform and Work Act 2016.
-Regulations to implement the loan
+were included in the Welfare Reform and Work Act 2016.
+Reguations to implement the loan

 system were brought into force for most purposes on 27 July 2017: Loans for Mortgage

 Interest Regulations 2017 (SI.No.725/2017).
 Existing claimants have been contacted by

 Serco on behalf of the Department for Work and Pensions (DWP) and advised that if they